evanbrooks0629/Dominos-CLI-Client/README.md

 # Dominos CLI Client

 # Set up
-First, clone this project onto your computer.
-CD into the directory and type `npm install` to install the packages.
+First, clone this project onto your computer. `cd` into the directory and type `npm install` to install the packages.
 Then, type in
 `npm install --save -g run-func`
 The purpose of this package is to allow for you to do everything from the command line.